Chapter 1: Reunions

 "You look quite good in your pilot uniform", Cynthia teased the man, laughing.

 "What can I say about your current look, Miss Diplomacy", he teased her back, after staring at their uniforms.
-"I've just arrived from the offices, and I barely made it on time.
+"I've just arrived from the office, and I barely made it on time.
 Too bad that the space-travel had been banned, or I would have convinced the Company to lend me a plane, so I could take you as a top diplomat"

 "I still doubt I'll make a good impression that way, either", Cynthia laughed.
 A touched smile arose in her face.
 "Thanks for picking us up, Elian.
 It's been a long time…", she said, softly.